Families of children with disabilities entering kindergarten in September will take part in two processes. They are:

 - Look over your child’s IEP with school staff

 - Share information about your child

 - Ask any questions you may have about how the services on the IEP will be provided

 If you would like to visit the school or have a family meeting, contact the school’s parent coordinator or principal.
 Explain that your child will be attending this school but that your child’s kindergarten IEP meeting did not take place at the school.
 You can also let the school know if you prefer to talk over the phone or do not want to meet at all.

-As the parent of a child entering kindergarten, you have a number of rights.
-For more information, visit the Your Rights page:
+As the parent of a child entering kindergarten, you have several rights.
+For more information, visit the Your Rights page.